 Who am I?

-My name is Jessica.
-I’m an art historian and museum professional with a passion for perfume, always looking for new ways to connect art, fragrance, history, and popular culture.
+I’m also an art historian and museum professional with a passion for perfume, always looking for new ways to connect art, fragrance, history, and popular culture.
 I’m an independent writer and I’m not compensated financially for anything I write at NST or on this site.

 Since 2015 I’ve offered presentations about the history and culture of fragrance at venues like the Brooklyn Brainery, the Brooklyn Museum, the Institute for Art and Olfaction, the Fashion Institute of Technology, and public libraries in New Jersey and New York.
 You can find more info on my Events page.

 I’m not active on TikTok so please don’t bother looking for me there.
 I prefer Instagram!

 Olfactive Material: “Suzanne Lenglen: Perfume pour le sport,” Issue 1, May 2021

 Atlas Obscura: “Ann Haviland, Forgotten Mastermind of the Celebrity Scent.”
 December 19, 2017.

 Biography.com: “Celebrity Perfumes: Fame in a Bottle.”
 July 22, 2014.